-Unified CM supports a large number of protocols.
+Although Cisco Unified CM supports a large number of protocols, SIP is the preferred call control protocol when using video with Unified CM.
 Any device can call any other device, but video is supported only on SCCP, H.323, and SIP devices.
-Specifically, video is not supported in the following protocols in Cisco Unified CM Release 8.x:
+Specifically, video is not supported in the following protocols in Cisco Unified CM Release 9.x: